Idaho panhandle: Geography and climate

-The Idaho Panhandle observes Pacific Time north of the western-flowing Salmon River in the southern part of Idaho County.
+The Idaho panhandle observes Pacific Time north of the western-flowing Salmon River in the southern part of Idaho County.
 The rest of the state to the south observes Mountain Time, which begins at Riggins.
-Though the Idaho Panhandle is at the same longitude as southwestern Idaho, the reasons for the different time zones are:

-(1) because Spokane is the commercial and transportation center for the region, and (2) there are many cross-border towns and cities that are connected, led by Spokane with Coeur d'Alene and Post Falls, followed by Pullman (home of Washington State University) with Moscow (home of the University of Idaho), and Clarkston with Lewiston.
+Though the Idaho panhandle is at the same longitude as southwestern Idaho, they have different time zones because (1) Spokane is the commercial and transportation center for the region, and (2) there are many cross-border towns and cities that are connected, including Spokane with Coeur d'Alene and Post Falls; Pullman (home of Washington State University) with Moscow (home of the University of Idaho); and Clarkston with Lewiston.

-The Panhandle is isolated from southern Idaho due to distance and the east-west mountain ranges that naturally separate the state.
+The panhandle is isolated from southern Idaho by distance and the east–west mountain ranges that divide the state.
 The passage by vehicle was arduous until significant highway improvements were made on U.S. Route 95 in North Central Idaho, specifically at Lapwai Canyon (1960), White Bird Hill (1975), the Lewiston grade (1977), and Lawyer's Canyon (1991).